About the Journal

 The Secretaría Nacional de Educación Superior, Ciencia, Tecnología e Innovación, through official letter No. SENESCYT-SGCT-CO-0483-2011, dated October 24th, 2011, communicates the assignment of ISSN 1390-6712 to the Maskay Journal of the Department of Electrical Electronics and Telecommunications Engineering at Universidad de las Fuerzas Armadas ESPE.

 The first issue of Maskay Journal was published on November 1st, 2011.
 Currently, Maskay journal is indexed in various databases: SciELO-Ecuador, Latindex v2.0, LatAm-Studies Latin American Studies, RootIndexing, MIAR (Information Matrix for the analysis of Journals), DOAJ (Directory of Open Access Journals), Directory of Research Journals Indexing (DRJI), Dialnet, and the Ibero-American Network of Innovation and Scientific Knowledge (REDIB) to disseminate the publications made in this journal internationally.
-Besides, to better disseminate its contents, Mackay magazine has a DOI number (Digital Object Identifier) legitimately registered and validated by Crossref, allowing the accessible location of its contents on the web.
+Besides, to better disseminate its contents, Mackay magazine has a DOI (Digital Object Identifier) number legitimately registered and validated by Crossref, allowing the accessible location of its contents on the web.